 Introduction: Heart disease is one of the leading causes of death in women in Canada, yet women are less likely to be treated for it than men.
 Consequently, the Heart and Stroke Foundation of Canada (HSFC) developed the Heart Truth campaign to provide heart disease information for women.
 The purpose of this project is to assist in creating effective messages about heart disease by exploring women's information behaviour as it pertains to information related to heart disease and their perceptions of the Heart Truth campaign.
-Methods: Two focus groups (with 3 and 7 participants, respectively) and three interviews with women who have coronary heart disease (recruited from the APPROACH (Alberta Provincial Project for Outcome Assessment in Coronary Heart Disease)) were completed.
-Packages containing information about the Heart Truth campaign were sent to participants in advance of the focus groups.
-Focus groups and individual interviews were transcribed and individually read and analyzed.
-Results: Preliminary results indicate that a diagnosis of heart disease was perceived as surprising and shocking.
-While participants understood and received messages about heart health, often the information presented was irrelevant to them because they had already made the recommended lifestyle adjustments.
-Furthermore, many identified the conundrum of being told to "deal with stress," for example, but struggled with how to put this into practice.
-This research may assist health librarians and the people they serve in developing effective information sources and heart health messages.
+Methods: This research is currently underway.
+We will run 6-8 focus groups containing 4-10 participants each.
+Three or four of the focus groups will include healthy women and the other 3-4 focus groups will include women who have coronary heart disease.
+Participants with coronary heart disease will be recruited from APPROACH (Alberta Provincial Project for Outcome Assessment in Coronary Heart Disease).
+Packages containing information about the Heart Truth campaign will be sent to participants in advance of the focus groups.
+All focus groups will be transcribed and individually read and analyzed by several researchers using NVIVO.
+Results: The first focus group with participants recruited from APPROACH is scheduled for December 12th, 2016.
+The remaining focus groups will run between January and February 2017.
+Consequently, results and discussion are not available at this time.
+However, preliminary results will be complete by March 1st, 2017.
+This research will assist health sciences librarians and the people they serve in developing effective information sources and heart health messages.